Browsed by

 Las Gallinas Valley Sanitary District

 This brings me to Las Gallinas Valley Sanitary District located in Marin County.
 Admittedly I’ve only been here twice, but each time I left with a solid list of birds.
-Comprised of four ponds with fields all around, it offers a sanctuary for birds of all types.
+Containing four ponds with fields all around, it offers a sanctuary for birds of all types.
 My favorite are the mute swans, which I didn’t know existed in California let alone in the North Bay.
 Since then I’ve learned that they are occasionally around the East Bay.

 Mute Swans, 2018

-The paths around the ponds are pleasant with locals walking their dogs or jogging by while birders scan the area with binoculars glued to their faces.
+The paths around the ponds are pleasant with locals walking their dogs or jogging, while birders scan the area with binoculars glued to their faces.
 Ponds attract water fowl, blackberry bramble and fennel attract warblers and sparrows, and the trees collect woodpeckers and owls.
 The fields will produce white-tailed kites, hawks, turkey vultures, and more.

 If you go, be sure to wear sun protection as there’s not a lot of shade and it can get warm during the summer.